AndresMontero/ML_2019_EPFL/projects/project2/project_road_segmentation/README.md

        └── images
        └── groundtruth
     `
-6. Run any of the notebooks
+7. Run any of the notebooks
 - Project2_CNN_colab.ipynb
 - Project2_CNN.ipynb
 - Project2_UNET.ipynb
 - Project2_RESNET_UNET.ipynb
+Or run the baseline:
-- Project2_segment_aerial_images.ipynb
+- tf_aerial_images.py
+Note: The baseline was tested with TensorFlow 1.13.2, which is not completely up to date.
+To 'downgrade': pip install --upgrade tensorflow==1.13.2

 To obtain the weights used for the final submission please run the Project2_CNN_colab.ipynb without changing the parameters following the guide in section "Alternative Setup Google Colab".

 ## Run the predictions
 **Note: to run the predictions you  must keep the previous folder structure**